Rant-Warning: This post distills 1.5 years of pure frustration into a couple of pages. Be warned: May contain explicit language.

 1. An iOS update can and will completely change the behaviour of your game.

 If you don't have a second (modern) iPhone lying around, you are probably going to be very careful about installing the iOS beta releases.
 Yet these are the only way to see if your game is going to run the same way as before on the next iOS version: Simulator performance is horrible and unusable.
 For example the change from iOS 8 to 9 completely broke my game.
 This did not only happen to me, but also to a bunch of other developers.
 (See links below) If you consider that Apple has been running public beta releases over the last year, you should be concerned.
 If my game would have been released at that point in time, I would have received 1-star reviews without a realistic way for me to react to this.
 This should be a big no-go already.

 Severe framerate issues

-Thanks to the this broken update and the massive framerate issues, I was able to experience all of SpriteKit's wonky physics.
-While the game was rendering smoothly in iOS 8, after an OS update the fps in the game dropped from a stable 60 into the painful sub 20 region.
+Thanks to this broken update and the massive framerate issues, I was able to experience all of SpriteKit's wonky physics.
+While the game was rendering smoothly in iOS 8, after an OS update the in-game fps dropped from a stable 60 into the painful sub-20-region.
 Once you reach low(er) fps values, everything within SpriteKit seems to be falling apart regarding collisions.
 Tunneling becomes a HUGE problem.
 Especially on screen edges, where the collidable edge of the rectangle is 1px wide.
 Even switching to precise collision detection does not change this - quite contrary it makes it worse because the framerate will plummet even further.